-Pupil Premium Strategy and Spending Plan
+Pupil Premium Strategy Review / Impact of Spending

 Pupil Premium is an additional government grant which is added to the main funding that schools receive in their annual budget.
 Pupil Premium funding is allocated to pupils who are currently registered for free school meals or who have received free school meals at any time in the last six years (known as ‘Ever 6 FSM).
 The funding for these children is £1320 per year.
 Any ‘Looked After’ children are allocated £2300 per year.